-Siemon & Salazar has been designing and producing hand blown glass vessels and lighting fixtures in Southern California since 1999.
+Siemon & Salazar is a design studio created by Caleb Siemon and Carmen Salazar.
+The duo have been working together to design and make hand blown glass vessels and lighting fixtures in Southern California since 1999.
+Caleb and Carmen met while undergraduates at the Rhode Island School of Design where Caleb focused on glass and Carmen on sculpture.
+After RISD, Caleb trained with a renowned master glassblower, Pino Signoretto, in Venice, Italy, while Carmen moved to San Francisco, where she worked for an environmental land artist, metal and glass sculptors, and horticulturalists.

 The studio’s aesthetic reflects the evolved craftsmanship of the Muranese tradition coupled with the balance and restraint of the Scandinavians.
-Caleb Siemon and Carmen Salazar met while undergraduates at the Rhode Island School of Design.
-Caleb focused on glass, Carmen on sculpture.
-After RISD, Caleb trained with a renowned master glass blower in Venice, Italy, while Carmen moved to San Francisco, where she worked for an environmental land artist, metal and glass sculptors, and horticulturalists.

 Caleb and Carmen draw as much inspiration from the medium as they do from the place where they live and work.
-“We always start with an idea but remain flexible to allow for the natural qualities of the material,” says Caleb.
+“We always start with an idea but remain flexible to allow for the natural qualities of the materials,” says Caleb.
 “The element of the unknown has always attracted me to glass, and to California, for that matter,” says Carmen.
 “There’s a tangible sense of adventure, as well as beauty, layered within the landscape.
-We try to embrace that.”See the Slideshow...
+We try to embrace that.”
+The couple live in Laguna Beach with their two children, Rome and Margot.See the Slideshow...